 I pushed myself into the jungle a few yards to relieve myself, and then sat nearby the spot for a few minutes, wishing I still had the Gunny’s cigarette.

 What had I turned into?
 What had meaning anymore?
 I looked up into the night sky, fast closing in and prayed to God.
 I prayed that there would be no firing in the night, that the Marines in Kilo would not fire back if fired upon.
-That Morgan would relent and let his men flow upriver to follow the cowardly retreat by my own company.
+That Carter would relent and let his men flow upriver to follow the cowardly retreat by my own company.
 And me with it.
 God did not answer.
 If he did then it was through Fusner’s tiny radio speaker.
-Morgan had traipsed off somewhere with his minion lieutenants.
+Captain Carter had traipsed off somewhere with his minion lieutenants.

 Only their radio operators worked at digging into the bank.
 Brother John, speaking for God, introduced the last song of the day.
 The words flowed up to me and then right on by: “Every day’s an endless stream, of cigarettes and magazines.
 And each town looks the same to me, the movies and the factories,